KQM-git/TCL/docs/evidence/equipment/weapons.md

 * [Video 1](https://youtu.be/cUd-kFqAOSU)
 * [Video 2](https://youtu.be/eJijOEJs4L0)
   The tests were conducted as follows: gain 5 stacks of a Royal weapon, exit combat and then raise CRIT Rate up to >100%.
-Then use an AoE ability and counter the number of non-CRITs.
+Then use an AoE ability and counter the number of non-CRIT hits.
   If CRIT didn't "snapshot" and instead was calculated one by one, then after the first CRIT the CRIT Rate would drop to ~60% due to losing 5 stacks of a R1 Royal weapon and the 2nd instanse of damage would have a reasonable chance to not CRIT.
   In the above tests, not a single event of non-CRIT has been observed which allows us with a reasonable amount of confidence claim that AoE abilities do "snapshot" CRIT Rate.